AhmedNSidd/gamers-social-manager-telegram-bot/README.md

 /mf -- The bot will reply with a sad... sad.. voice note.

 /age -- The bot will reply with how old the bot is.

+/about -- The bot will reply with general information about itself.

+/start -- Used to start up the bot.
 ```
 ## Notify Commands
 ### Send a preset message while tagging preset users